-The restoration project was a 10-story parking deck at Ontario & Prospect in Downtown Cleveland.
-The site, which is a block from Public Square and across the street from the JACK Casino, is a heavily trafficked at the street level.
+This restoration project was a 10-story parking deck at Ontario & Prospect in Downtown Cleveland.
+The site, which is a block from Public Square and across the street from the JACK Casino, is very heavily trafficked at the street level.

 - 5 month project